 Everyone is prejudiced in one way or the other.
-Children are simply less so as there haven’t been enough time fix their thought processes.
+Children are simply less so as there hasn’t been enough time to fix their thought processes.
 Prejudice is like concrete.
 You have an opinion that is fixed in your mind, and you are not able to see outside of that box.
 Prejudice creates blind spots that are hard to get rid of because you don’t know you have them.
 Seek feedback from your colleagues and friends to see what you are missing.
-Always try to see things from different perspective.
+Always try to see things from a different perspective.

 The Top 10 Mistakes of Entrepreneurs, Guy Kawasaki [VIDEO]

-Guy Kawasaki presentation starts at 1:46.
+Guy Kawasaki’s presentation starts at 1:46.

 Top Ten Mistakes of Entrepreneurs